Haruno19/neo3DSfetch/README.md

 neo3DSfetch is a tool similar to neofetch for the Nintendo 3DS (you need homebrew/CFW to run it).
-It displays the current time, a cute ascii art and some system info. neo3DSfetch is inspired by [3dsfetch by videah](https://github.com/videah/3dsfetch) (from which I took the ascii art).
+It displays the current time, a cute ascii art and some system info.
+I took inspiration from [3dsfetch by videah](https://github.com/videah/3dsfetch) (from which I took the ascii art).